Our Stembel Immigrant Ancestor

 In the summer of 1749, Friederich was left quite ill after "...having injured himself by taking a drink of cold water during the great heat of summer, and suffering further injury to his liver through taking the violent medicines of a quack doctor."
 He could not seem to get well.
 Rev. Muhlenberg visited him on many occasions and ministered his soul.
 Friederich told Muhlenberg that he was afraid to die because he had small children that were still uneducated.
 His wife was also sickly [sometimes a euphemism for being pregnant].
 Friederich said he was being tortured by thoughts of the many sins he had committed as a youth, thoughts he could not banish from his mind.
 Muhlenberg writes that eventually Friederich repented of these sins and died with a joyful and confident heart.
 I've extracted Muhlenberg's journal entry; you can read it here..

 According to the church register, Friederich died in November of 1749.
 The exact date of his death was not entered, nor was his age at the time of death.
-I have determined he was at least 37 years of age when he died, but I believe he was somewhat older.(16) Six months after Friederich died, Ann Catherine gave birth to their final child, a son.
+I have determined he was at least 37 years of age when he died, but I believe he was older, probably closer to 50.(17) Six months after Friederich died, Ann Catherine gave birth to their final child, a son.
 Sadly, the baby died shortly afterwards.

-On August 7, 1750, Ann Catherine married Johan Adam Eberle in New Hanover's Falkner Swamp Reformed Church.(18) Eberle was himself a widower with at least one child from his earlier marriage.
-After marrying, Adam and Ann Catherine had at least four children of their own.
+On August 7, 1750, Ann Catherine married Johan Adam Eberle in New Hanover's Falkner Swamp Reformed Church.(19) Eberle was himself a widower with at least one child from his earlier marriage.
+After marrying, Adam and Ann Catherine had at least four more children together.

 Falkner Swamp Reformed Church, New Hanover, Pennsylvania (1993)

-I'm almost certain Adam raised Ann Catherine's children as his own (they kept the Stembel surname, however(19)).
-When Adam and Ann Catherine later moved to Frederick County, Maryland, some of the Stembel children moved there as well.
-Soon after the move, a daughter--Anna Maria Stembel--appeared in a Frederick County church register.
-Later, a son--Frederick Stembel--bought property in Frederick County, where he lived the remainder of his life.
+After they married Adam and Ann Catherine moved to Frederick County, Maryland, most likely between 1754 and 1757.(20) I'm almost certain their children accompanied them and that Adam raised Ann Catherine's children as his own, although they kept the Stembel surname(21).
+The first church record we've found for Catherine or the Stembel children was when a daughter--Anna Maria Stembel--appeared in the Fredericktown (now Frederick) Reformed Church register.
+Later, a son--Frederick Stembel--bought property in Frederick County, where he lived for the remainder of his life.